Xamanthas/AutoTouchDocuments/en.md

 None

 `Examples`

 ```lua
 -- Stop playing audio.
 stopAudio();
 ```

-### getOrientation()
+<h3 id="getOrientation"> getOrientation() </h3>

-    Get orientation of the screen.
+    Gets orientation of the screen.
 Return the integer value.
 Please refer to the “Orientation Type of Screen” for specific correspondence relation.

 `Parameters`
 None